 The High Court ruled in favour of the Inland Revenue, and the contractors’ group lost its appeal in December 2001.

-In the interim period between 2001 and now, a flourishing IR35 industry has emerged, consisting of employment status experts, tax protection insurers, IR35 contract review services and a whole range of associated services.
+In the interim period between 2001 and now, a flourishing IR35 industry has emerged, comprising employment status experts, tax protection insurers, IR35 contract review services, and a range of associated services.

 Overhaul of the IR35 regime – 2011